Antarctica: how soon should I start planning my trip?

 If you decide to book late, you run the risk of losing out on the most affordable experiences.
 While you're searching for a last minute deal, people who paid a deposit 12 months ago are finalising their payment on voyages that aren't available to you.

 Earlybird specials are available on some trips but these are usually a year in advance.
-For example, earlybirds for the 2017/2018 season are starting to be booked as early as October 2016.
+For example, earlybirds for next year's season are starting to be booked as early as the middle of the year before.